Calculus tutorial#

 Compute the derivative of the function `f` at `x`

-using the rise-over-run calculation for run `delta`.
+using a slope calculation for very short `delta`.

 """